 Once you have found your objects, find your location.
 Where will you place them?
 What kind of lighting will you use?
 Your light source can be a flash, window light, a candle or artificial light.
 Once again, this is all your choice as photographer.
 Keep in mind that your location and your light may be directly connected.

 Now that you have your objects and your location – how will you arrange the objects?
 What is the goal here?
 Are you telling a story?
 Do you want a nice composition?
 Will one object be the focal point?
 Do you want to just drop them in a jumble?

 Now you have your inventory of objects and your objects – get them arranged and then we’ll talk about lighting.

 Lighting your scene

 Just as there are infinite ways to compose a scene, there are infinite ways to light it.
 Think of how you might want to light the scene to give a distinct look to it.
 Bright and cheerful?
 Dark and gloomy?
 Soft and inviting?
 Loud and vibrant?

 What is your light source?
 If it’s a window, is the curtain drawn?
-Will you put a diffuser up to lessen the shadows?
+Will you put a diffuser up to lessen the highlights and shadows?
 What direction does the window face?
 South for bright, hard light?
 North for softer, diffused light?

 Are you using a flash?
 Will it be a direct on camera flash that will produce a bright, hard light with dark shadows?
 Will it be a diffused light to soften the shadows?
 Maybe the flash will be off camera and bounced off the ceiling to give a softer, top lit look?